What does a parking permit cost?

 Where do I find the instructions for requesting and using digital parking permits?

-You will find links to these guides below.
+You will find links to these guides on the Dutch page (in Dutch only).
 The guides explain step by step what you have to do to request or use a parking permit.

 Have you been unsuccessful in applying digitally for the parking permit?
 Or do you have any questions about the use of digital permits?
 Please phone the general information number 14 040.
 We will be happy to help.